 Prepare for the Busy Season

 Prior to the “busy season,” make sure to organize information about each of your clients in their own folder (either digitally or physically) to be easily accessed once AEP hits.
-Become accustomed to the tools and resources your FMO provides, as well as anything else you will be using, prior to AEP.
+Become accustomed to the tools and resources your FMO provides, as well as anything else you’ll be using, prior to AEP.
 Assemble a bag or (digital) folder with any documents that are necessary during your future appointments, including resources such as the Medicare Quote Engine and Medicareful!
 And of course, organize your office space by cleaning up your computer and giving everything on your desk a home.

 Stay Organized During AEP